RakshitSridhar/Shell/README.md

-# Shell
+# Terminal
-Created a shell using C language
+A custom shell implementation using C language